behob/tia/docs/design.md

 Existing SCSS mixins use max-width breakpoints 1700, 1600, 1399, 1199, 992 and 767px; controls additionally use 991px and 575px.
 Bootstrap and local overrides coexist.
 Preserve existing breakpoint behavior on touched pages rather than assuming a single new scale.

 Retain semantic headings/landmarks, skip-to-content, unique IDs, visible labels or accessible names, keyboard-operable menus, focus containment/return, and descriptive image alt text.
 Keep primary mobile navigation/search controls at their existing 44px size.
 Do not communicate state by color alone.
-The focused [accessibility review](accessibility-review.md) confirmed core keyboard behavior; its verified contrast, inactive-carousel exposure and generic homepage alternative issues are fixed locally.
+The focused [accessibility review](accessibility-review.md) confirmed core keyboard behavior; its verified contrast, inactive-carousel exposure and generic homepage alternative issues are fixed and production-verified.
 The review's scope is not certification.
 Full-route coverage and a formal conformance target remain **TBD**.

 Verify at 390px and 1440px as existing regression baselines, and at affected breakpoint edges.
 Avoid horizontal overflow, text clipping, distorted imagery or hidden primary content.
 Preserve eager/high-priority first-hero imagery, visible HTML before scripts, disabled hero autoplay and reduced-motion behavior.
 Do not reintroduce a blocking preloader or intercepted smooth scrolling.